This command is used in order to manage the consumer groups associated with a stream data structure. Using XGROUP you can:

 XGROUP DELCONSUMER mystream consumer-group-name myconsumer123

-Consumers in a consumer group are auto-created every time a new consumer name is mentioned by some command.
-However sometimes it may be useful to remove old consumers since they are no longer used.
-This form returns the number of pending messages that the consumer had before it was deleted.
+Sometimes it may be useful to remove old consumers since they are no longer used.
+This form returns an Integer reply with the number of pending messages that the consumer had before it was deleted.

 Finally it possible to set the next message to deliver using the